 How To Avoid Decluttering Without a Plan:

 Set yourself up for success and create a decluttering plan that keeps you working through the room in a logical pattern.
-Break the room into separate sections or tasks so you have starting and stopping points in case you’re interrupted during the process.
+It’s a good idea to break the room into separate small areas or smaller projects so you can start and stop easily if you’re interrupted during the process.

-Always start with the quick decluttering wins to help you gain momentum and get you into the decluttering mindset before you tackle the bigger and tougher areas.
+Always start with smaller areas and quick decluttering tasks to help you gain momentum and make the mental shift before you decluttering tougher areas or an entire room.

-Whether you’re doing a quick declutter or tackling an entire room, leaving the room to ‘put stuff away’ is a huge decluttering mistake and a surefire way to get distracted, which will ultimately derail your decluttering session.
+Whether you’re doing a quick declutter or tackling an entire area of your home, leaving the space to ‘put stuff away’ is a surefire way to get distracted, which will ultimately derail your decluttering session.